GabVenturato/autointersection/README.md

 ## Known bugs
 - Causing a `badarith` exception on a component does not cause the whole supervision tree to be terminated, and so the application won't be killed.
+- On MacOS the script `start_vehicle.sh` does not work.
+Probably due to parameters parsing problem.